Project-MONAI/model-zoo/models/endoscopic_tool_segmentation/docs/readme.md

 # Description
-A pre-trained model for the surgical tool segmentation task.
+A pre-trained model for the endoscopic tool segmentation task.

 # Model Overview
 This model is trained using a flexible unet structure with an efficient-b0 [1] as the backbone and a UNet architecture [2] as the decoder.
 Datasets use private samples from [Activ Surgical](https://www.activsurgical.com/).